Close Menu

 Facebook Twitter LinkedIn Email Copy Link Threads

-New Year’s Day just got messy for Taiwan’s hotel industry.
-A new labor scheme now lets lodging businesses bring in “Foreign Technical Workers” with a NT$32,000 starting-pay floor, but only if bosses also raise local wages.
-Labor groups are not buying the hype.
+A new labor scheme now lets lodging businesses bring in “Foreign Technical Workers” with an NT$32,000 starting pay floor, but only if bosses also raise local wages.
+Labor groups say the plan is not going to help the industry or the workers.

-As Kaohsiung’s event calendar explodes, hotels are fighting a new kind of war: not for guests, but for staff.
-Starting January 1, 2026, the government’s Cross-border Workforce Enhancement Plan (跨國勞動力精進方案) officially took effect, opening the door for the lodging sector to recruit “Foreign Technical Workers (外國技術人力)” directly from overseas.
+As of January 1, 2026, the government’s Cross-border Workforce Enhancement Plan (跨國勞動力精進方案) is officially in effect, opening the door for the lodging sector to recruit “Foreign Technical Workers (外國技術人力)” directly from overseas.

 The headline number is simple: the policy sets a minimum starting monthly salary of NT$32,000 for lodging hires.
 But the bigger twist is the trade-off mechanism locals are already calling “pay to unlock quotas.”
 Employers can only expand foreign hiring slots by raising Taiwanese workers’ pay first: +NT$2,000 per local worker can translate into up to +10% more foreign technical-worker quota.

-Labor unions and worker groups have zero interest in a victory lap.
-Their blunt jab sums it up: “NT$32,000 starting pay… who does that save?”
-They argue the staffing crisis is powered by low wages, punishing peak-season schedules, and high turnover.
+Labor unions and worker groups argue the staffing crisis is powered by low wages, punishing peak-season schedules, and high turnover.
 If those don’t change, critics say both foreign and local workers will walk.

 They are also pressing two pressure points: whether “raise-for-quota” turns into a short-term trick, and whether real-life support gets delivered, including living arrangements, language training, and career pathways.
 Without that, they warn, Kaohsiung’s tourism battlefield is simply burning through people.